XOORweb/NOT-Engine/README.md

 - Create any .not file
 - Open it in any text editor
 - Write down your script
-- Drag n drop it on enhost (OR open console in the same directory, as where enhost is, and use "NOT_Enhost your_script.not")
+- Drag n drop it on enhost (OR open console in the same directory, as where enhost is, and use `NOT_Enhost your_script.not`)

 ### Special Commands
 Special commands are commands, that do STUFF in engine (Switching modes, and that's all) currently there are